LevonDX/Teams-Hack-event-March-2022/Challenge 4 Personal Bot/Readme.md

 4. Configure your Azure Bot Service to consume your local exposed endpoint.
 5. Add your Bot to Teams and start an 1-1 dialog.
 6. Deploy your Bot to Azure, on an App Service, and re-configure the Azure Bot Service accordingly.
-7. Based on dialog with bot create [bot commands](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-commands-menu?tabs=desktop%2Cdotnet) (You can do this as minimum for command "help").
+7. Based on dialog with bot create [bot commands](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-commands-menu?tabs=desktop%2Cdotnet) (You can do this as minimum for command "help".
+For defining other commands you can chek the code of the sample).
 8. Add bot to current app package of create a new one.
 Make it work for 1-1 and in channel.
-9. If you use existing app package, updaye the app version and perform steps to deploy the updated app package.
+9. If you use existing app package, update the app version and perform steps to deploy the updated app package.

 ## Success Criteria

-1. Demonstrate to your coach a Bot that can have an 1-1 conversation with a user and works in channel as well, with the above 2 commands and the ***suggestions*** functionality;
+1. Demonstrate to your coach a Bot that can have an 1-1 conversation with a user and works in channel as well, with the above 2 commands.
 2. Demonstrate to your coach that the Bot is deployed on an Azure Service or you run in locally.
+3. Demonstrate to your coach that when you add a new user to the Teams Channel the Bot sends a "Welcome Message".

 ## Learning Resources